 Prevention.
 The best ways to decrease risk of lung cancer is to stop smoking, avoid air pollution and limit exposure to radon, asbestos and chemicals like uranium and arsenic.
-Visit the American Cancer Society’s website for a comprehensive list of chemicals linked to lung cancer.
+Visit the American Cancer Society’s website for a comprehensive list link opens in a new window of chemicals linked to lung cancer.
 While the connection between marijuana smoking or talcum powder and lung cancer is not yet clear, studies are underway.

 R & D. Smoking has such a strong link to lung cancer that research continues to develop the most effective ways to help people kick the habit for good and prevent young people from ever starting.
 Screening methods are continuously being studied to promote earlier detection, with some diagnostic tests, like fluorescence bronchoscopy, virtual bronchoscopy and electromagnetic navigation bronchoscopy showing promise.
 Targeted drugs are being used for some types of lung cancers and being studied for others, with hopes of determining which drugs will work best for which patients.
 Vaccinations that improve the body’s immune response are in clinical trials as well and may help treat the disease, not prevent it.